-In addition to, and independent of, the results of the investigation and disciplinary process, the Title IX Coordinator, in consultation with the Operative Vice President and Director of Human Resources, will determine any appropriate non-disciplinary, administrative measures.
+In addition to, and independent of, the results of the investigation and disciplinary process, the Civil Rights & Title IX Coordinator, in consultation with the Operative Vice President and Director of Human Resources, will determine any appropriate non-disciplinary, administrative measures.
 Such measures may include various forms of remedial, community-based responses, such as educational initiatives and/or trainings.
-In addition, the Title IX Coordinator will continue to provide for the care and support of the parties as appropriate, including the ongoing provision of appropriate accommodations.
+In addition, the Civil Rights & Title IX Coordinator will continue to provide for the care and support of the parties as appropriate, including the ongoing provision of appropriate accommodations.
+The Civil Rights & Title IX Coordinator, and all other personnel involved in accommodations and administrative measures will maintain as confidential any accommodations or administrative measures provided to the extent that maintaining such confidentiality would not impair the ability to provide the accommodations or administrative measures.